Skip to main content

 A.R.S. § 14-2905(A)

-Property interests created before that date were governed by Arizona's previous rule against perpetuities.
-If one of those older interests is later found to violate the pre-1994 rule, the court can still step in and reform the arrangement to match the creator's intent as closely as possible, within the limits set by this article.
+Property interests created before that date were governed by the previous rule.
+If one of those older interests is later found to violate the pre-1994 rule, the court can still step in.
+It reforms the arrangement to match the creator's intent as closely as possible, within the limits set by this article.

 How Exercising a Power of Appointment Affects Timing

-When someone exercises a power of appointment, the question arises: does the new interest created by that exercise have its own creation date, or does it relate back to when the power was originally granted?
+When someone exercises a power of appointment, the question arises: does the new interest have its own creation date, or does it relate back to when the power was originally granted?
 This statute provides a clear answer.

 For the purposes of this article, if the person who exercises a power of appointment so provides in the exercise, a nonvested property interest or a power of appointment created by the exercise of a power of appointment is created when the power is irrevocably exercised or when a revocable exercise becomes irrevocable.